xapax/security/connections.md

 http://docs.python-requests.org/en/master/user/quickstart/

 ## Read and write to files

 Many times we want to read through files and do stuff do it.
 This can of course be done using bash but we can also do it in python.
+It might be easier to parse text in python.

 ```python
 file_open = open("readme.txt", "r")